anttiharju/zipsi-utility/README.md

-# Readable Word and Excel diffs
+# Zipsi: Git diff utility for Word and Excel documents

 ## Disclaimer